 THC is the most common form of cannabinoid (a chemical component of the cannabis plant) and many times; your bud tenders might talk about different percentages of THC in a specific strain.
 Strains above 20% THC content can be considered pretty strong in accomplishing their desired results.

-CBD stems from the chemical breakdown of the various flower and strain you are using.
+CBD stems from the chemical breakdown of the various Cannabis flower and strain you are using.
 CBD is lesser known than its cousin, THC.
 It is not uncommon to hear certain strains mentioning a CBD to THC ratio.
 If you are seeking a more mellow high that leaves you functioning, we would recommending checking our CBDs!

 Edibles are another popular form of consumption with the cannabis industry.
-These products involve the use of cannabis-infused butter or concentrates, added prior to the baking process, as a means of delivering cannabis-based chemicals to an individual.
+These Cannabis products involve the use of cannabis-infused butter or concentrates, added prior to the baking process, as a means of delivering cannabis-based chemicals to an individual.